Introduction to Employment Discrimination Law

 This professional course explores the fundamentals of employment discrimination law, covering federal statutes & strategies to avoid transgressions.

-Employment discrimination law has forever changed the way employers behave toward their employees; the rise of this body of law is intertwined with the rise of the HR profession.
-In this short course, you will learn the basics of employment discrimination law as it is laid out in federal statutes such as Title VII of the Civil Rights Act of 1964, which protects employees against discrimination on the basis of race, color, sex, national origin, and religion, and related laws such as the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and the many state laws that operate in parallel to these.
-We will consider not only what these laws prohibit, and how courts go about deciding whether the laws were violated, but also what employers can do to try to avoid violating them.
+Employment discrimination law has forever changed the way employers behave toward their employees.
+The rise of this body of law is intertwined with the rise of the HR profession.
+In this course, you will learn the basics of employment discrimination law as it is laid out in federal statutes, including Title VII of the Civil Rights Act of 1964, which protects employees against discrimination on the basis of race, color, sex, national origin, and religion, and related laws such as the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and the many state laws that operate in tandem.
+We will consider what these laws prohibit, how courts decide whether the laws were violated, and what employers can do to avoid violating them.

 Program Details